Azizi-Code/azizi-code.github.io/README.md

 ### .NET Developer (Jan 2016 – Jul 2018)
 **Andishe, Iran**

+Web application security scanner platform:
+The platform helps companies identify vulnerabilities in web applications including SQL Injection, XSS, File Inclusion, etc.
+The application automatically scans the whole part of the web application by a crawler and tests against a variety of vulnerabilities.
+By providing detailed scan reports, it helps companies make their products more secure.

 - Contributed to the development of a large monolithic web security scanner app using C# and WinForms.
 - Worked on the application's core, following the onion architecture, and applied a range of design patterns, including composite, decorator, singleton, factory, builder, chain of responsibility, and facade.
 - Implemented file inclusion and refactoring of old SQL injection scanners in the core of the project.